bryanwhiting/blog/posts/a-10-week-self-guided-data-science-intro-course.md

 ---
 title: Become a Data Scientist in 10 Weeks
 description: You only need the desire.
 The rest is freely accessible.
-You got this.
-Resume tips included!
+Focus on breadth at first and creating content for your resume (tips included on that too!)
 date: 2024-01-26 21:59:18
 created: 2024-01-26 21:59:18
 categories: